neutron-org/dex-quint-model/modelReport.md

     - (2² + 2⁷ + 2⁷ + 2⁵ + 2 + 2 + 2) = 298
     - This means, for each step in this scenario, we'd have 298 possible transitions to make
 - If we want to model check the model of executions of up to 4 steps, this would have to check 298⁴ = 7886150416 possible states
-  - For a rough estimate of time: We had a simplified version running on TLC, and it was processing ~2269575 states per minute
-  - (7886150416 / 2269575) / 60 ≈ 57.91209379
-  - This would take something on the order of 60 hours to check
-  - Adding one more step: ((298⁵) / 2269575) / 60 ≈ 17257.80395 hours

-Our intuition is that
+Our intuition is that restricting the model so much in order to get a barely manageable model-checking is not justified, since
   - the chances a bug can be reproduced only using the 2 possible values we pick for each parameter
-  - the chances a bug can be reproduced with 4 steps are lower than the chances a bug has of being found by random simulation with more values and 50 steps.
+  - the chances a bug can be reproduced with 4 steps are fairly low.

-On top of that exponential growth of the state space, the computation involves exponentiation of rationals.
-All that combined made model checking of this model intractable.

 The second option to inspect the model is by performing many random simulations of the model evolution.
 Simulation is a depth-focused search of the state space, compared to the breadth-first approach of model checking.
 While random simulations do not provide guarantees about covering the whole (bounded) state space, they enable inspecting much longer traces.
 Furthermore, with some small interventions into the model, we can guide the simulator to explore the behaviors of interest.
+Thus, simulation was our method of choice for checking the model of the Dex.

-With large state spaces, it is more productive to explore larger depths (thus: more interactions) than insist on covering the whole breadth (thus, sacrificing some number of choices).
-Still, in order to hit the most interesting scenarios, it makes sense to reduce the breadth as much as possible.
+While it is more productive to explore larger depths (thus: more interactions) than insist on covering the whole breadth (thus, sacrificing some number of choices), it still makes sense to reduce the breadth as much as possible to hit the most interesting scenarios.

 ## Model Simulation: Shrinking the State Space